aliakh/demo-java-reflection/article2.md

 ## Conclusion

 The `Class` class is the entry point of the Core Reflection API.
-Once you get the `Class` object for a class or interface, you can discover and use its fields, methods, constructors, nested classes and nested interfaces.
-To properly use reflected fields, methods, and constructors you should study the `Member` interface and its implementation hierarchy.
-In typical cases, reflective access consists of getting and setting field values in various serializing/deserializing operations, bypassing access control for fields and methods in legacy code, and creating new instances at runtime when the exact class is unknown at compile time.
+Once you get the `Class` object for a class or interface, you can discover and use its fields, methods, constructors, member classes and member interfaces.

+In typical cases, reflective access for members and constructors consists of getting and setting field values in various serializing/deserializing operations, bypassing access control for fields and methods in legacy code, and creating new instances at runtime when the exact class is unknown at compile time.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-reflection).